nroh555/CrackDetection/README.md

 # CrackDetection
 Created a machine learning model using PyTorch that would detect cracks on road from on open source road dataset.
 The ML model would predict a masked model relative to the ground truth mask.
+The machine learning model was trained with a NVIDIA CUDA enabled GPU.

 Below is the public repository for the dataset